Crissy Everhart Photography, Studio Photographer

 That being said, as your photographer I am here to serve you and do what YOU want on your wedding day.
 If you always envisioned seeing your groom at the end of the aisle for the first time, then we will discuss the timeline and how to best make it work, and your photos will still look great!

-Regardless of your decision, I am always happy to help with timeline planning, so feel free to call or email me.
+Regardless of your decision, I am happy to help with timeline planning, so feel free to call or email me.

 A bride and groom greet each other during first look